General meaning

 ⌄

-Pleasure and expenses are colored by outings, leisure, and social life.
+Pleasure and expenses are influenced by outings, leisure, and social life.

 On the financial front, this combination may indicate expenses related to outings, parties, leisure, group activities, or subscriptions in frequented places.
-Bouquet evokes pleasures offered or received, enjoyable consumptions, small attentions paid to mark the occasion.
-Garden refers to public places, events, and communities that sometimes require an entrance fee.
-Woman in quintessence reminds us that the notion of pleasure and well-being is central to these choices: it’s not just about appearing, but also about feeling good in these environments.
-Whip in the background, however, warns against the repetition of festive expenses, accumulating bills, or invitations that one feels obliged to reciprocate even when one doesn't really have the means.
+The Bouquet evokes pleasures offered or received, enjoyable purchases, and small gestures made to commemorate occasions.
+The Garden refers to public places, events, and communities that sometimes require an entrance fee.
+The Woman in quintessence reminds us that the notion of pleasure and well-being is central to these choices: it’s not just about appearances, but also about feeling good in these environments.
+The Whip in the background, however, warns against the repetition of festive expenses, accumulating bills, or invitations that one feels obliged to reciprocate even when one does not truly have the means.

 Health and energy